sherrylee1534/Engaged/README.md

 ## Known Bugs and Issues
 * No audio
-* A minor bug in which a choice results in a loop.
+* One choice results in a loop.